Efficientlyy/AI-Trading-Agent/docs/MODERN_DASHBOARD_GUIDE.md

 ```

 Common options:
-- `--port`: Specify the port (default: 8001)
+- `--port`: Specify the port (default: 0 for auto-detection)
 - `--host`: Specify the host (default: 127.0.0.1)
 - `--debug`: Enable debug mode

+You can also configure the dashboard through environment variables:
+- `FLASK_TEMPLATE_FOLDER`: Path to the templates directory
+- `FLASK_STATIC_FOLDER`: Path to the static files directory
+- `FLASK_DEBUG`: Enable debug mode (1 for enabled, 0 for disabled)
+- `FLASK_ENV`: Set the environment (development, testing, production)

 ## Troubleshooting

 ### Common Issues

 1. **Dashboard Not Starting**
-   - Check if port 8001 is already in use
+   - Check if port 8000 is already in use
    - Verify all dependencies are installed
    - Check logs for specific errors